Horse, donkey and mule

 Mustangs, Monument Valley, Arizona.
 The rock formation in the background is called Three Sisters.
 (Photo copyright © by Kaj Halberg)

-The images in the picture below are depicted on a boulder in Utah, called Newspaper Rock.
+The images in the picture below are depicted on a boulder in Utah, United States, called Newspaper Rock.
 They depict various subjects, including a hunter, riding on a mustang, as well as deer, bighorn sheep, and shamans.
 These images have been made by scraping off a layer of so-called desert varnish on the rock, consisting of a thin layer of manganese and clay, formed through thousands of years by bacteria, which live on the rock surface.
 These bacteria absorb small amounts of manganese from the atmosphere and deposit it on the boulders.
 Other such images may be studied elsewhere on this website, see Culture: Folk art around the world.

 Arizona-Utah 2001